fbpx

 The way products are being developed has been consistently changing.
 Organizations are looking to empower their employees, and they are looking to nurture citizen developers.
 At the same time, bringing products to market quickly has never been more critical.
 Both these scenarios increase the chances of technical debt, making it crucial for companies to develop a strategy to deal with tech debt.

-Practices to tackle Technical Debt
+Practices to Tackle Technical Debt

 Some of the other best practices that you can implement now so you can breathe a bit freely tomorrow are M+M+F= Manage+ Minimize+ Fight